 Assistant Professor of Performance Studies and Theory

-Abebe studied Literature (BA) and Cultural Studies (MA) at Addis Ababa University (AAU) (2010).
+Abebe studied Literature (BA) and Cultural Studies (MA) at Addis Ababa University (AAU) in 2010.
 He served as a lecturer, researcher, and Deputy Dean of Humanities at AAU.
-He continued working with AAU as an Assistant Professor at the Institute of Ethiopian Studies, Center for African Studies, and College of Performing and Visual Arts after he completed his Ph.D. in Performance Historiography at the University of Minnesota (2018).
-He is also a board member of a multi-genre online journal, AGITATE, at the University of Minnesota.
-He is currently the Assistant Professor of Performance Studies and Theory at The Africa Institute, Sharjah.
+After completing his Ph.D. in Performance Historiography at the University of Minnesota in 2018, he continued working with AAU as an Assistant Professor at the Institute of Ethiopian Studies, Center for African Studies, and College of Performing and Visual Arts.
+Additionally, he is a board member of AGITATE, a multi-genre online journal at the University of Minnesota.
+Currently, he holds the position of Assistant Professor of Performance Studies and Theory at The Africa Institute, Sharjah.

 Research